Cram school: France

-The various tracks and schools are known for their folklore (slang terms, songs and hymns, anecdotes), and often inherited from early 19th-century generations of students.
+The tracks and schools are known for their folklore (slang terms, songs and hymns, anecdotes), and often inherited from early 19th-century generations of students.

 Greece

 Φροντιστήρια (from φροντίζω, to take care of) have been a permanent fixture of the Greek educational system for several decades.
 They are considered the norm for learning foreign languages (English language learning usually starts during the elementary school years) and for having a chance to pass the university entrance examinations.
 The preparation for the country-wide university entrance examinations practically takes up the two last years of upper high school, and the general view is that the amount of relevant school hours is insufficient for the hard competition, regardless of the teachers' abilities.
 This leads to students taking state school lessons from 08.15 to 14.00 at school, going home for lunch, continue for two or three hours in the cramming school and returning to prepare the homework both for state school and "frontistirio".
 In the weekend, the students usually have lessons in the cramming school on Saturday morning and on Sunday morning revision tests.
 Unhired teachers by the state find a way to employment through these private businesses.

 These two popular views pave the ground for the abundant number of cram schools, also attended by numerous high school students for general support of their performance.